Translated documents

 • include the date of the translation

-• include the translators full name and signature or the full name and signature of an authorised official of the translation company
+• include the translator's full name and signature, or the full name and signature of an authorised official of the translation company

-• include the translator/translations company's contact details
+• include the translator/translation company's contact details

 If your translation does not meet all the requirements, even if it is just one point, then you must have a new translation made.
 Your visa application can be refused if the translation does not meet the requirements.